-Students enrolled in the nursing sequence are required to purchase a ATI or HESI (depending on your cohort) testing package each semester.
+Students enrolled in the nursing sequence are required to purchase a ATI testing package each semester.
 Testing requirements for any nursing course must be fulfilled as specified by the syllabus to successfully complete the course.

 POLICY XVIII: UNIFORMS (LPN, LPN/Paramedic Pathway & ASN)